ThinkDataEd/student/docs/unit2/lesson13.md

 10. <strong style="color: red;">In your DS Journal write down your thoughts on the question above.</strong>

-11. Inform the students that they will be pretending to be actors from horror movies during today’s lesson.
+11. Today you will be pretending to be the producer of a horror movie.

-12. Explain that data from horror movies (sometimes called slasher films) were collected of 485 characters from 50 films.
+12. As a producer you obtained data from 50 horror movies (sometimes called slasher films).
+There were a total of 485 characters in these 50 films.
 For each character, 2 variables were recorded: Gender and Survival.
 The values for Gender were “Male” and “Female.”
 The values for Survival were “Dies” and “Survives.”

-13. From this data, the proportion of survivors was calculated for each gender.
+13. From this data, a few summary statistics were calculated.
+The percent of total survivors was calculated by dividing the total number of survivors by the total number of characters using the following code: tally(~survived, data=slasher, type="percent").
+Only 18% of all characters survived in these slasher films!
+The percent of survivors was calculated for each gender.
 In other words, for all female characters, the number of female survivors was divided by the total number of females.
 Similarly, for all male characters, the number of male survivors was divided by the total number of males.